prathyusha1231/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 ### Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?

-The AIAAIC Repository is operated by a group of human volunteers committed to fostering responsible AI practices.
-The repository is maintained as part of a broader initiative to ensure AI systems are transparent and accountable.
+The AIAAIC Repository is operated by the AIAAIC team, the dataset is maintained by Charlie Pownall (Managing Editor) and contributors with specific expertise (e.g., copyright, diffusion models, algorithmic bias).

 ### Who funded the creation of the dataset?